syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 ### Adding custom information to a annotation

 The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to assign custom information to annotations.
 The `CustomData` property is utilized to store additional information about each annotation instance for reference.
-However, it's essential to note that these data are solely intended for reference purposes and will not be displayed in the PdfViewer interface.
+However, it's essential to note that these data are solely intended for reference purposes and will not be displayed in the `SfPdfViewer` interface.

 The provided code sample illustrates how to set the `CustomData` property for an annotation.
-Within this code snippet, we set the custom data to represent the modification time of the annotation.
+Within this code snippet, we set the custom data to represent the created date of the annotation.

 {% tabs %}
 {% highlight C# %}

 private void OnAnnotationAdded(object sender, AnnotationEventArgs e) {
-    e.Annotation.CustomData="Modified Date is: " +DateTime.Now.ToString();
+    e.Annotation.CustomData="Created Date is: " +DateTime.Now.ToString();
 }

 {% endhighlight %}